 Irebuild provided the timber for the construction of the spine.
 As in keeping with our environmentally-conscious attitude, the timber was reclaimed from Irebuild demolition projects in Cornwall.

 Additionally, Irebuild assisted with the construction and building of the spine.
-Our team also helped to supervise and mentor numerous individuals in the rehabilitation programme.
-Working with vulnerable people and offering them a second chance to build brighter futures is one of Irebuild’s core values, and is something we endeavour to do on a regular basis.
+Our team supervised and mentored numerous individuals in the rehabilitation programme.
+Working with vulnerable people and offering them a second chance to build a brighter future is one of Irebuild’s core values.

 The garden was a great success, receiving very positive feedback from both the press and members of the public.
 It won a Silver Medal.